lcalero42/cub3d/README.md

 	return (fd);
 }
 ```
-> [!WARNING] Of course, we must verify that the data is written as we want, for example if you expect an input to be an integer but the user inserts a character we must return an error
+>[!WARNING] Of course, we must verify that the data is written as we want, for example if you expect an input to be an integer but the user inserts a character, we must return an error

 ### Data storage :1234: